 History and Characteristics

 Riding the wave of anti-PRI frustration, PAN candidate Vicente Fox won the 2000 presidential election.
-Although his victory drew expectations of change, Fox failed to establish more democratic institutions and continued to apply the orthodox liberal economic model.
-His government’s social assistance policies did not significantly reduce poverty and inequality.
-This set the stage for polarization between the benefactors and losers of Mexico’s economic model.
-In the highly polarized 2006 elections, PAN candidate Felipe Calderón won by a slim margin (0.56%).
-PRD candidate AMLO denounced the elections as fraudulent, declared himself the legitimate president, and launched a movement of resistance against the incoming government.
-This political crisis probably influenced President Calderón’s decision to deploy the army in the drug war in order to gain legitimacy and demonstrate that he had the support of the army.
+Fox’s victory raised expectations of change, yet his administration failed to enhance the democratic nature of institutions and continued to apply the orthodox liberal economic model.
+His government’s social assistance policies failed to significantly reduce poverty and inequality.
+This set the stage for polarization between the beneficiaries and losers of Mexico’s economic model.
+In the highly polarized 2006 election, PAN candidate Felipe Calderón won by a slim margin (0.56%) against PRD candidate Andrés Manuel López Obrador (AMLO), who denounced the election results as fraudulent.
+AMLO declared himself the legitimate president and launched a movement of resistance against the incoming government.
+During the political crisis, President Calderón deployed the army not only to tackle the growing power of the drug cartels but also to garner legitimacy and demonstrate that he had the army’s support.
+Since then, the drug war has become Mexico’s primary challenge, with violence escalating to unprecedented levels.

 Political Transformation